inmanturbo/features/README.md

 });
 ```

-Since the package uses the `defined-database` driver, manually defined features will be stored and retrieved from the database only when explicitly defined.
+Since the package uses the `defined-database` driver, features will show as active only when explicitly defined.

 ### Resetting Feature Defaults